awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 + The user profile must exist, must be located at `D:\Users\username`, and for Windows 7 WorkSpaces, its total size \(files and data\) must be less than 10 GB\.
 + The `C` drive must have at least 12 GB of available space\.
 + All application services running on the WorkSpace must use a local system account instead of domain user credentials\.
 For example, you cannot have a Microsoft SQL Server Express installation running with a domain user's credentials\.
++ The WorkSpace must not be encrypted\.
+Image creation from an encrypted WorkSpace is not currently supported\.
 + The following components are required in an image\.
 Without these components, the WorkSpaces that you launch from the image will not function correctly:
   + Windows PowerShell version 3\.0 or later
   + Remote Desktop Services